Covid-19: Two more coronavirus-linked deaths in Northern Ireland

 Source: Department of Health Northern Ireland

-Four of those deaths were recorded in April, two in March and six in January.
+Three of those deaths were recorded in April, one in March, two in February and five occurred in January or earlier.

-There are 192 people with Covid-19 in hospitals - 49 of them are in intensive care.
+There are 190 people with Covid-19 in hospitals - 53 are currently in intensive care.

 Vaccines